Gemba walk checklist defined

 Digitize your lean manufacturing practices, collect and analyze data in real-time, and remove communication barriers.

-Questions on your checklist do not need to be complex and hard to understand.
-Some questions to consider on your Gemba checklist can be as simple as follows:
+Ask the right questions: Questions on your checklist do not need to be complex and hard to understand.
+Some questions to consider on your gemba walk include:

 - Did you observe any problems with the established process?